gafolizero/mynote/README.md

    ```bash
    node scripts/seed.js
    ```
-   After seeding, you can either log in with a default user for testing or sign up to create a new account.
+   You can either log in with a default user after seeding for testing or sign up to create a new account.

    Default User: